LudWittg/hoverboard-2024/public/data/posts/2024-05-13-introducing-other-10-speakers.md

 - **Giovanni Bartolomeo**, Researcher and Ph.D.
 Student @ Technical University of Munich - *Inside the Whale's Mouth: A Deep Dive into a Container*

 Finally, if you love what we're doing, please share this amazing lineup with your friends and colleagues ❤️.
-Don't forget to **get your ticke for free**:
+Don't forget to **get your ticke for free** clicking the button below.

 <br/>
 <div style="text-align: center;">